bleacherreport/Velocidapter/README.md

 ## Usage

-Velocidapter uses kapt annotation processing to generate adapter classes and typesafe lists for you to update View Holders.
+Velocidapter uses kapt annotation processing to generate adapter classes and type safe lists for you to update View Holders.

 ### Short Version